 Source: Adapted from the Epiroc Tricone Drill Manual.

-The penetration rates performed can be seen in figure 5.
+The penetration rates performed can be seen in Figure 5.
 The upper and lower limits coincide with the minimum and maximum values estimated based on the height of the drill buttons.

 It can be seen that 71.5% of the ROP values are within the confidence interval and 28.5% were below the minimum estimated value.